Vocabulary for Cancer Research

 Terminology Value Sets

-Value sets are a pre-curated, standard set of meanings that can be used for biomedical coding.
-EVS and its partners have developed and now maintain more than 1,000 user-specific and generalized value sets.
+Value sets are a pre-curated, standard set of meanings you can use for biomedical coding.
+EVS and its partners have developed and now maintain more than 2,000 user-specific and generalized value sets.

 Several of the key value sets are: